Union Rescue Mission reaches out into the cold

 “We care.
 It’s the love of Christ that we want to share with people,” said Breathett.
 “We want to be the feet and the hands, the arms and the voice of Christ.”

-In this cold they hope to physically keep hands and feet warm and safe as well.
+In this cold they hope to physically keep hands and feet warm and everyone safe as well.

 “We continue the mission,” said Breathett.
 “And we get the word out any way we can to just get inside with this weather.”